Mulch invasive plants

 When should I call a professional for help with invasive plants?

-If the infestation is widespread or the invasive plants are particularly difficult to control, it's best to call in a professional landscaper or weed control specialist.
-They will have the expertise and equipment to properly identify and eradicate the problem.
+If the infestation is severe or the invasive plants are well-established, it's often best to call in a professional landscaper or plant specialist.
+They can assess the situation and recommend the most effective treatment plan, which may involve more intensive methods like herbicides or mechanical removal.

 Connect with certified professionals in your area